-- 16.1 When issuing a busking permit, the Council may impose conditions, including, but not limited to: - (a) the minimum distance between the applicant and another busker; - (b) the minimum distance from any retail premises; - (c) measures to mitigate obstructions to pedestrian flow; - (d) duration of busking performance and breaks between busking performances; - (e) the hours during which the performance can occur; - (f) the maximum volume of the busking performance;

-- (g) whether amplified sound can be used; and - (h) any other condition in the reasonable opinion of a Council officer is necessary to reduce the likelihood of the busking performance causing an injury or nuisance to any person. - 16.2 A busker must ensure that the busking performance does not breach the conditions of the permit issued under clause 16.1. - 16.3 A busker must ensure that a permit can be produced when requested to do so by an enforcement officer.
+- 16.1 When granting a busking permission, the Council may impose conditions, including, but not limited to: - (a) the minimum distance between the applicant and another busker; - (b) the minimum distance from other permitted events; - (c) the minimum distance from any retail premises; - (d) measures to mitigate obstructions to pedestrian flow; - (e) duration of busking performance and breaks between busking performances; - (f) the hours during which the performance can occur; - (g) the maximum volume of the busking performance; - (h) whether amplified sound can be used; and - (i) any other condition in the reasonable opinion of a Council officer is necessary to reduce the likelihood of the busking performance causing an injury or nuisance to any person. - 16.2 A busker must ensure that the busking performance does not breach the conditions of the permission granted under clause 16.1. - A busker must ensure that written confirmation of permission can be produced when requested to do so by an enforcement officer.